unior-nlp-research-group/melld/README.md

 Repository for the resource MELLD from the paper Paving the Way for Enriched Metadata ofLinguistic Linked Data.

-*Authors :
+* Authors :
  - Maria Pia di Buono,
  - Hugo Gonçalo Oliveira,
  - Verginica Barbu Mititelu,
- - Blerina Spahiu and
+ - Blerina Spahiu, and
  - Gennaro Nolano.